 Questions to ask a potential wedding photographer before hiring them:

 - What about an Engagement or E-Session?
 (Most wedding photographers happily offer these sessions for a variety of reasons.
-First of all, you will have beautiful photos to display on your Save-the-Date cards, and at your wedding.
+First of all, you will have beautiful photos to display on your Save-the-Date cards, in a guestbook, and at your wedding.
 If you have created a wedding website to keep your family and friends abreast of your planning and progress, they can be displayed there as well.
 Secondly, it provides the photographer and the couple a very valuable opportunity to work with together, BEFORE the wedding.
 Being able to “try them out” before the wedding.
 This way they can offer suggestions on how to pose comfortably, so you look great in your photos.
 They will gauge how much direction you may or may not need for the big day.
 And for the couple, it will give them a chance to become comfortable with the photographer and their camera.
 Most couples have some level of anxiety with having custom photography done.
 This really will help reduce that anxiety.
-Solas Studios provides a complimentary E-Session with each of our all-inclusive Collections, and they are also available for purchase with our À la carte packages as well.)
+Solas Studios provides a complimentary E-Session with many of our all-inclusive Collections, and they are also available for purchase with our À la carte packages as well.)

 If you find these tips helpful, please share them with others!